 Learning about mind control and how sociopaths treat others is a great way to prevent yourself from becoming a victim of these social predators.

 It is definitely not easy having to deal with a sociopath, and the best thing is to prevent the mind control in the first place.
+Read more here about what happens in a marriage to a sociopath, why it's difficult to recognize that you are involved with one, the signs of an abusive spouse, and important considerations in healing from emotional abuse.

 You have the theory but how do you actually apply it?
 This book spells it out...